KurinAlex/Tag-Visualization/README.md

     python manage.py runserver
     ```

-1. Application will be automatically opened on localhost port 8000 in your default browser.
+1. Application will be run on localhost (usually on port 8000).
+Anyway, application URL will be shown in console in format:

+    ```bash
+    Starting development server at http://127.0.0.1:{port}/
+    ```

+1. Open specified application URL in your browser.

 1. For running unit tests run: